By-Law Enforcement and Licensing

 Property Standards: Property standards complaints are generated through the Building Department and investigated by the Municipal Law Enforcement Officer.

 Noise By-law: The Municipal By-law Department is responsible for enforcing the Municipal Noise By-law.
+Fireworks are regulated under the Noise Bylaw and shall not be discharged between the hours of 11:00 p.m. and 7:00 a.m.
 For further information, please click the link on the side bar.
-For noise complaints outside of normal working hours, contact the O.P.P. if necessary.
+For noise complaints outside of normal working hours, contact the O.P.P., if necessary.

 Skateboard and Bicycle By-law: The Municipality does not permit residents to use, drive or operate a bicycle on any sidewalk in the Village of Haliburton.
-Also the Municipality does not permit the use of skateboards, rollerblades, inline skates or other similar conveyances, devices or modes of transportation on sidewalks along Maple Avenue, Highland Street, York Street and Mountain Street.
-The good news is, we have a Skate Park located on the West side of Maple Avenue, north of York Street.
+Also the Municipality does not permit the use of skateboards, scooters, rollerblades, inline skates or other similar conveyances, devices or modes of transportation on sidewalks along Maple Avenue, Highland Street, York Street and Mountain Street.
+The good news is, we have a new Skate Park located off Mountain Street in the A.J.
+LaRue arena parking lot.
 For more information, click the link on the side bar.